Large-scale conservation of perishable foodstuffs in the Low Countries, 1600-1800

 It employs a theoretical framework rooted in the history of science, and a ground-breaking interdisciplinary approach that combines classical historical source interpretation with digital information extraction, archaeological data analysis, and physical reconstructions of early modern large-scale food conservation practices.

-Addressing these questions is urgently needed for the development of the history of knowledge, and is possible now because of recent developments in digitisation and information extraction, and theoretical and methodological advances in historical research.
+Addressing these questions is urgently needed for the development of the history of knowledge and is possible now because of recent developments in digitisation and information extraction, as well as theoretical and methodological advances in historical research.

 The project provides a history of early modern food conservation in the Low Countries in a global context, plus a theoretical and methodological framework for the historical study of dispersed epistemic domains and the retrieval and analysis of embodied, practical historical knowledge.